using MTH229

 Review for test 3 in MTH229

-Test 3 will be on December 14th.
-It will cover 3 projects.
+Test 3 will be on May 22nd.
+It will cover the last 3 projects.

-As with the first test, you can use the computer and the internet, but you can not use your phone during the test or communicate with others or any artificial intelligence engines in any way during the test.
+As with the first two tests, you can use the computer and the internet, but you can not use your phone during the test or communicate with others in any way during the test.

-As in class, we make use of the following packages:
+As in class, we use the following packages:

 Here are some sample questions.
 Any similarity to actual questions is not intended and should not be inferred.